jfrog/terraform-provider-artifactory/docs/resources/artifactory_virtual_go_repository.md

 * `key` - (Required)
 * `description` - (Optional)
 * `notes` - (Optional)
-* `repo_layout_ref` - (Optional)
-* `key_pair` - (Optional) - Key pair to use for... well, I'm not sure.
+* `key_pair` - (Optional) Key pair to use for... well, I'm not sure.
 Maybe ssh auth to remote repo?
-* `external_dependencies_enabled` - (Optional).
-Shorthand for "Enable 'go-import' Meta Tags" on the UI.
+* `external_dependencies_enabled` - (Optional) Shorthand for "Enable 'go-import' Meta Tags" on the UI.
 This must be set to true in order to use the allow list
-* `external_dependencies_patterns` - (Optional) - 'go-import' Allow List on the UI.
+* `external_dependencies_patterns` - (Optional) 'go-import' Allow List on the UI.

-Arguments for Go repository type closely matches with arguments for Generic repository type.
+Arguments for Go repository type closely match with arguments for Generic repository type.

 ## Import